gutenbergtools/gutenbergsite/site/index.md

 Welcome to Project Gutenberg
 ====================================================
-<h2 class="subtitle">This is the new Project Gutenberg website, scheduled to go LIVE on August 26.</h2>
 <h2 class="subtitle">Project Gutenberg is a library of over 60,000 free eBooks</h2>
 <div class="box_announce">
 <p><strong>This is the new Project Gutenberg site</strong>  See the <a href="/help/new_website">new website</a> page for information about currently known issues, and how to report problems or suggest changes.</p>